 I’m what you might call an accidental software engineer.
 I studied literature in college and graduated with a Bachelor of Arts in English.
 After graduation I planned to get a job in marketing, but my career took an unexpected turn towards technology.
 Despite having little to no experience with coding I became a highly-paid software engineer without a CS degree.

-If you are considering switching careers or just graduated and want to make the leap, check out the details below.
+If you are considering switching careers, just graduated and want to make the leap or simply want to know how to become a software engineer without a degree in computer science check out the details below.
 I hope they provide inspiration and advice to help you start your own journey.

 Start with an Introductory Computer Science Class